bitsoex/slate/source/index.html.md

 ### Authentication Errors: 02 (HTTP 401)
 * 0201: Invalid Nonce or Invalid Credentials
+* 0202: Used API key is not authorized to execute the requested method
 * 0203: Login token is invalid or expired
 * 0204: Incorrect PIN